Promotion of Rights of Children with Diabetes, Georgia

 Improvement of public awareness on challenges and rights of CwD and enhancement of capacity of parents to CwD and other stakeholders to advocate for strengthened support to CwD in Georgia.

-5 regional children camps and 5 local advocacy projects implemented.
+5 Days camps and 5 Small scale projects implemented

-320 key school personnel trained, and 63,000 teachers & school staff covered through online trainings on management T1 diabetes at schools.
+125.000 Teacher & school staff covered through online training videos on management T1 diabetes at schools

 Project information